mbucchia/OpenXR-Toolkit/index.md

 # OpenXR Toolkit

-This software provides a collection of useful features to customize and improve existing OpenXR applications, including render upscaling and sharpening, hand tracking to controller input simulation (on supported devices only) and other game-enhancing tweaks.
+This software provides a collection of useful features to customize and improve existing OpenXR applications, including render upscaling and sharpening, foveated rendering, image post-processing, hand tracking to controller input simulation (on supported devices only) and other game-enhancing tweaks.

 For more details on how it works, see the [How does it work?](how-does-it-work).